ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 # Ligatures

 Creative interpretation of the Unicode specification can handle many symbols, but what can you do if you _really_ wanted to become a <span class="emerald nobr">P‍kM‍n TRAINER</span>?
-Or if your pet _really_ loves the taste of <span class="emerald">P‍oK‍eB‍LO‍CK‍.s</span>?
+Or if your pet _really_ loves the taste of <span class="emerald nobr">P‍oK‍eB‍LO‍CK‍.s</span>?
 Or if you're merely celebrating reaching <span class="emerald">L‍v100</span>?

 I've chosen to encode these by using [zero-width joiner](https://en.wikipedia.org/wiki/Zero-width_joiner) sequences, which are probably best known in English for being used to combine sequences of emoji such as 👨‍👩‍👦 out of `U+1F468` <span style="font-variant: all-small-caps">MAN</span> + ZWJ + `U+1F469` <span style="font-variant: all-small-caps">WOMAN</span> + ZWJ + `U+1F466` <span style="font-variant: all-small-caps">BOY</span>.
 In this case, this means that <span class="emerald">Pk</span> becomes <span class="emerald">P‍k</span> when a ZWJ character is inserted in the middle.